-When it comes to hiring specialist accountancy temps, one more message is imperative in 2017: act quickly.
+When it comes to hiring specialist accountancy temps, one more message is imperative: act quickly.
 Unless for a very senior role, be sure not to follow your usual recruitment process such as holding multiple interviews and assessments and having long waiting times before selecting a candidate.

 Instead, work to a fast well organised turnaround model.
 Rely on a recruiter to find established, trusted and qualified candidates, and do not hold more than one interview, if you interview at all.
 Once you find the right person, reach out to them immediately.
 The competition for talent is acute in this field, and if you do not move fast you will most likely lose your candidate – and at a time when you may need skilled support the most.

 For more information or to discuss your temporary employment needs in this field, please contact your local consultant.